espacesociety/espacesociety.github.io/_macropedia/berryman-sensor-array.md

 The duration of the ripple gives some indication of how fast the vessel is approaching.
 Although there are exceptions, the general opinion is the shorter a ripple, the faster the ship approaches.
 Ripple durations are typically measured in nanoseconds.
 Ships that are on the verge of ghosting may have ripples that take days to pass; which also tends to prevent the Array from detecting other ripples.

 The Berryman Array requires several sensors placed at extreme distances&ndash;measured in AU&ndash;in a cube.
 The sensors immediately report ripples to a central node, which attempts to process the input.
-This typically requires an AI computer as not only the infintesimal duration of the ripple must be calculated, but also the reverberation through the cube.
-This also requires the AI to calculate the likely preturbations of light across the gravity well (as light is the speed of the realspace communication).
-When a nanosecond is the difference of a ripple between two nodes seperated by several AU, it can be difficult.
+This typically requires an AI computer as not only the infinitesimal duration of the ripple must be calculated, but also the reverberation through the cube.
+This also requires the AI to calculate the likely perturbations of light across the gravity well (as light is the speed of the realspace communication).
+When a nanosecond is the difference of a ripple between two nodes separated by several AU, it can be difficult.

 ## Effects of the Array